MrPigga913/PyRAT/README.md

 PyRAT - Python Remote Access Tool

 Welcome to PyRAT!
-This is a Python-based Remote Access Tool created by a 15-year-old aspiring developer.
+This is a Python-based Remote Access Tool for Windows created by a 15-year-old aspiring developer.
 My dream is to become a skilled coder, and this project is a stepping stone towards achieving that goal.
 Please bear with me as I am still learning, and I apologize for any bugs you may encounter.

 Features
 KeyLogger: Capture keystrokes to monitor user activity.